 2021 brought us the reprise of this legislation: HB 620.
 This bill did not pass in the 2021 legislative session.
 And 2023 brings us HB 41.
 The chief sponsor of the bill remains Rep. La Shawn K. Ford.

 It is presumed both parents are fit and fit parents act in the best interest of their children, therefore the court shall not place any restrictions on parenting time as defined in Section 600 and described in Section 603.10, unless it finds by a preponderance of the evidence…

-Viewed another way, whether its in a child’s best interests to have joint or sole decisions made about them is not often about fitness.
-Frequently it’s about whether two fit parents can get along sufficiently to make decisions together.
+Viewed another way, whether its in a child’s best interests to have joint or sole decisions made about them is not about fitness.
+Frequently, it’s about whether two fit parents can get along sufficiently to make decisions together.

-Deletion of the Critical Third Statutory Factor in Allocating Parenting Time: It would have also deleted the third statutory factor in allocating parenting time.
-This factor did not incorporate the approximation rule in the American Law Institute’s treatise but it did allow the court to consider the parent’s previous caretaking pattern.
-Thus, the amendment would eliminate the factor that reads:
+Deletion of the Critical Third Statutory Factor in Allocating Parenting Time: It would also delete the third statutory factor in allocating parenting time.
+This factor did not fully incorporate the approximation rule in the American Law Institute’s treatise.
+Yet it did allow the court to consider the parent’s previous caretaking pattern.
+Thus, the amendment would eliminate the factor that involves:

 the amount of time each parent spent performing caretaking functions with respect to the child in the 24 months preceding the filing of any petition for allocation of parental responsibilities or, if the child is under 2 years of age, since the child’s birth.

 Eliminating this factor would remove a critical provision from Illinois law.
 This allows a judge to consider the family’s previous pattern of caretaking for the children.
-Consider again rules of statutory construction.
+Let’s go back to our rules of statutory construction.
 The amendment would prevent the judge from considering the amount of time each parent spent with caretaking functions before the divorce.
 Yet what serves the children post-divorce?
-Surely, the arrangements the parties themselves had in place before divorce should be considered.
-This factors allows the judge to best minimize the disruption in a child’s life from the parent’s divorce.
+Surely, the arrangements the parties themselves had in place before divorce should be a relevant factor.
+This provision allows the judge to best minimize the disruption in a child’s life from the parent’s divorce.

 Danger to Conflation.

 This brings up a related problem.
-The universe of juvenile court and adoption proceedings often involves fitness hearings.
+Juvenile court and adoption cases often involve fitness hearings.
 Wardship and termination of parenting rights involve unfitness issues.
-Any number of parenting disputes involve in severe cases that restricts parenting time altogether.
-In a sense the restrictions of parenting time are transitory.
+Any number of parenting disputes involve severe cases that restrict parenting time altogether.
+In a sense, these restrictions of parenting time are transitory.
 An unfitness determination is not transitory.
-It has has permanent effects such as a termination of parental rights on a finding of unfitness made within either an adoption of juvenile court proceeding.
+It has potential permanent effects such as a termination of parental rights on a finding of unfitness made within either an adoption of juvenile court proceeding.

-Then consider the Juvenile Court Act.
-Section 1-5 of states:
+Next, consider the Juvenile Court Act.
+Section 1-5 of this Act states:

 Counsel * * * shall appear at all stages of the trial court proceeding, and such appointment shall continue through the permanency hearings and termination of parental rights proceedings…

-Case law mandates the protections that are involved in unfitness hearings apply if this is attempted in divorce or parentage cases.
+Caselaw mandates the protections involved in unfitness hearings apply if this is sought in divorce or parentage cases.
 If this is correct analysis, then conflating what should be a best-interest determination with a fitness analysis would have an unintended effect of triggering the right to court appointed counsel counsel.
 See: https://www.isba.org/cases/illinois/appellate/2018/02/28/inrecustodyofrw

 The take away.
 This bill if enacted might lead to the right to court appointed counsel for an abusive parent in a divorce or parentage case on a finding of a restriction and allegation of unfitness.

 Illinois law was already radically changed with the 2016 Rewrite to the entire Section 600 series of the Illinois Marriage and Dissolution of Marriage Act.
-Those changes should be given greater time to settle.
-Following the 2016 Rewrite, we have already seen parenting plans in Illinois that are far more “father friendly.”
+Following the Rewrite, we have already seen parenting plans in Illinois that are far more “father friendly.”
 Our income-shares statute also gave the non-residential parent an incentive to seek additional time: giving that non-residential parent seeking to pay a lower child award, the incentive to count overnights.
-That has become the norm because of the provisions in the Illinois income-shares allowing for a significant reduction in support if a parent has at least 146 overnights per year.
+That has become the norm because of the provisions in the Illinois income-shares law allowing a significant reduction in support if a parent has at least 146 overnights per year.

 The trend that we have seen in Illinois is toward more and more shared parenting-time schedules—a positive development in Illinois law.
 We do not need new legislation that would have unintended consequences for those legislators considering the bill as drafted.

 We have seen the argument that our maintenance guidelines were originally posited as just a “starting place.”
-More than the norm, judges rarely vary from the maintenance guidelines.
+More than this, judges rarely vary from the maintenance guidelines.
 We already have a presumption that both parents are fit.
-We already have a high burden for restrictions on parenting time.
-We do not need to add to this already high-burden.
+And Illinois law already has a high burden to restriction parenting time or decision making.
+We don’t need to add to this already high-burden.

-A good recent article on the national trend is a 2016 Pew Article.
+A good article addressing national trends is a 2016 Pew Article.
 That article had stated:

 Laws that encourage shared parenting may sound “seductive” to state lawmakers, but they often force families into bad situations, said Maritza Karmely, a professor at Suffolk University Law School in Boston.
 Bar associations, judges and lawyers have come out against some of the proposals.